naveensb4/codepath-prework/README.md

-## hello world
+## Hello World
 ### App Description
-`TODO://` Add app description
+App description
 The app dispalys a message "Hello World from Naveen" to the user.
 Additionally, it provides an button to the user that changes text color when clicked

 ### App Walk-though
 <img src="http://g.recordit.co/JqJISJQXq4.gif" width=200><br>

 `TODO://` In the User stories section below, add an `x` between the `-[ ]` like this `- [x]` for any user story you complete. (☝️ Remove this paragraph after after checking off user stories)

 ### Required User Stories
-- [ ] 1.
+- [x] 1.
 User sees custom text in a label - Hello from {name}!
-- [ ] 2.
+- [x] 2.
 User see's custom background color.
-- [ ] 3.
+- [x] 3.
 User can tap a button to change the text color of the label.

 ### Optional User Stories
 - [ ] 1.
 User can tap a button to change the color of the background view.